 alumni – PhD

 Bora Banjanin earned his BS in Electrical Engineering from the University of Washington in Seattle in 2013.
 He returned as a PhD student in 2014 to the University of Washington.
-Bora’s research seeks to find principles of control in neuromechanical organisms, translate these principles to robots, and then leverage both approaches to improve dynamic human-machine interfaces.
+Bora’s research sought to find principles of control in neuromechanical organisms, translate these principles to robots, and then leverage both approaches to improve dynamic human-machine interfaces.
+After receiving the PhD in ECE, Bora went to Amazon as an Applied Scientist.

-Andrew Pace earned his BS in Engineering from Swarthmore College in 2009 and MS in Electrical Engineering from the Colorado School of Mines in 2012; he is now a PhD candidate in PhD in ECE.
+Andrew Pace earned his BS in Engineering from Swarthmore College in 2009 and MS in Electrical Engineering from the Colorado School of Mines in 2012.
 His research at Mines focused on control of wind turbines.
 Before coming to UW, he worked for a few years at the Johns Hopkins University Applied Physics Laboratory.
-His research interests include experimental robotics and nonsmooth systems.
+His research at UW included experimental robotics and nonsmooth systems.
+After receiving the PhD in ECE, Andrew went to VELDAR as an Electrical Engineer.

 alumni – MS